Lorezz/Next-DatoCMS-Template/README.md

 # Next-DatoCMS-Template

-A free to use DatoCMS template and a Next.js app sample to create a complete site.
+A free to use DatoCMS template and an open-source Next.js sample to create a complete site.
 You can duplicate this template and deploy the frontend from GitHub.

 This project uses [Chackra Ui](https://chakra-ui.com/) as Ui library, and cotains some samples block from [Chakra Templates](https://chakra-templates.dev/) .